Traffic Medicine and Transportation Equity Research

 - Transportation Equity, Health and Aging: A Novel Approach to Healthy Longevity with Benefits Across the Life Span

 There is a need for a balanced medical perspective when assessing fitness to drive, one that can appropriately weigh actual safety risks against the real health consequences of restricting mobility.
 A partnership between the fields of health care and transportation could facilitate this balance.
 More sophisticated, individualized approaches and modeling are becoming available and could allow for personalized prevention that optimize outcomes not only for older adults, but also across the life span.
 In a commentary for the National Academy of Medicine (NAM), researchers seek to promote a culture that ensures our future well-being by encouraging physicians to support safe transportation as a key determinant of health and social inclusion.

-Authors: Desmond O’Neill, MD; Eliabeth Walshe, PhD; Dan Romer Nina R. Joyce, PhD; Andrew R. Zullo, PharmD, MPH; Jasjit S. Ahluwalia, MD; Melissa R. Pfeiffer, MPH; Allison E. Curry, PhD
+Authors: Desmond O’Neill, MD; Elizabeth Walshe, PhD; Dan Romer, PhD; Nina R. Joyce, PhD; Andrew R. Zullo, PharmD, MPH; Jasjit S. Ahluwalia, MD; Melissa R. Pfeiffer, MPH; Allison E. Curry, PhD

 - Driver’s License Suspension Policies as a Barrier to Health Care

+CIRP researchers are partnering with researchers from Brown University School of Public Health to address barriers to reliable transportation for improving health outcomes and reducing health disparities.
 In 43 states courts can suspend a driver’s license for non-driving-related (NDR) events, such as failure to pay a fine or appear in court.
 Evidence suggests that NDR suspensions are disproportionately imposed on low-income and racial and ethnic minority drivers who are already more likely to face other barriers to care.
-In an editorial published in the American Journal of Public Health, researchers from CIRP and Brown University School of Public Health explain the impact of a suspended license on access to health care and what must be addressed to improve transportation equity in this area.
+In an editorial published in the American Journal of Public Health, researchers explain the impact of a suspended license on access to health care and what must be addressed to improve transportation equity in this area.

 Funding: Agency for Healthcare Research and Quality; Department of Veterans Affairs Office of Academic Affiliations in Health Services Research and Development; National Institute on Aging; Eunice Kennedy Shriver National Institute for Child Health and Development; Centers of Biomedical Research Excellence